w-xuefeng/vanguard/README.md

 curl -fsSL https://bun.sh/install | bash
 ```

-[Install redis](https://redis.io/docs/getting-started/installation/)，If there is a remote redis available, you can use the remote connection
+If you choose redis, [install redis](https://redis.io/docs/getting-started/installation/)，if there is a remote redis available, you can use the remote connection

 ```dotenv
 DBC=redis[s]://[[username][:password]@][host][:port][/db-number]